 The turn of the 20th century brought with it a fascination in the new technologies of electricity, cinema (NU 34464), radio, and flight.
 The French Bleriot XI aircraft was the first to fly across the French-English Channel in 1909 (NU 20843).

-Meanwhile, the menacing force of the natural world and dangerous traditional jobs working on the sea still had a devastating impact on human life and on those it left behind (NU 34452).
-The sadness can be seen on the face of the to-be widow on a plaque by Prud'homme as she looks towards the ship sinking in rough seas.
+Meanwhile, the forces of the natural world and dangers faced by those working at the sea could have a devastating impact on human life (NU 34452).
+Sadness is visible on the face of a wife as she looks towards the ship sinking in rough seas on a plaque by Prud'homme.
+On the reverse, groups of women wearing shrouds walk towards a chapel to mourn.

 Allegory and Symbolism

 The plaque 'Salut au Soleil' (NU 20828) depicts an old man and child viewing a sunrise.
-The reverse contains a verse from the poem Le Vallon ('The Valley') by Alphonse de Lamartine (1790-1869) published in 1820 and explores the magnificence of nature and the presence of God in the natural world.
+The reverse contains a verse from the poem Le Vallon ('The Valley') by Alphonse de Lamartine (1790-1869) published in 1820, exploring the magnificence of nature and the presence of God in the natural world.

 Lamartine writes, 'In the midst of nature, therefore, discover its creator.'